Aging: What to Expect and How to Cope

 Many older persons may experience incontinence.
 This is especially common for older women who have had many children.
 Older men may have a hard time starting or maintaining a urine stream or fully emptying their bladder because of an enlargement of the prostate.

 Urinary incontinence is neither normal nor inevitable in later life.
 However, it is more common among adults 65 years of age and older.
-Women, in particular, are affected.
-Urinary incontinence affects 15 percent or more of older adults who live at home and up to 60 percent of people living in nursing homes.
+Women in particular are affected.
+Urinary incontinence affects 15% or more of older adults who live at home, and up to 60% of people living in nursing homes.
 It is one of the most common reasons for nursing home admission.

 Depression is not normal in later life, nor is it more common in later life than at other stages of life.
-One study of depression among the elderly found that 19 percent suffered from mild dysphoria or sad mood, and 8 percent were more severely depressed.
+One study of depression among the elderly found that 19% suffered from mild dysphoria or sad mood, and 8% were more severely depressed.
 Persons who are in long-term care facilities, who suffer from severe medical illnesses, or who are extremely isolated experience a significantly higher rate of severe depression.

-Studies show that 50 percent of older people fail to take their medications as prescribed.
-Also, many medications are not as well tolerated by the elderly, and changes occur in the body that may change the absorption, metabolism, distribution and excretion of drugs.
+Studies show that 50% of older people fail to take their medications as prescribed.
+Also, many medications are not as well tolerated by the elderly, and changes occur in the body that may change the absorption, metabolism, distribution, and excretion of drugs.

 - Overuse–Taking more than a prescribed amount of a medication or taking medications that are not needed.

-- Underused–Taking less than the prescribed amount of medication or not getting a prescription filled or refilled.
+- Underuse–Taking less than the prescribed amount of medication or not getting a prescription filled or refilled.

 - Erratic use–Failing to follow directions, missing doses, trying to make up for a missed dose by doubling the next dose, or not remembering when or how to take medication.